 WHEREAS, as a part of the permitting process, City ordinances impose certain impact fees on developers according to service size.
 Fee schedules are published, with the most recent adoption dated June 30, 2025.

 WHEREAS, Developer’s impact fees for this project total $166,760.64.
+The portion of impact fees that would be paid over time is $154,517.06.

 WHEREAS, the City has authorized the impact fees to be collected over time for certain commercial/industrial users.